Madrets/mChat/README.md

 3. Build the solution and run the executable.
 4. In one terminal, run the server:
             `mChat.exe server <port>`
-5. In the another terminal (or on a different computer), run the client:
+5. In another terminal (or on a different computer), run the client:
             `mChat.exe client <server_ip> <port>`

 ## Disclaimer